tallyon/docker-elk-nginx-filebeat/README.md

 ## Getting Started

+To configure the app image and API port as well as ELK version edit **.env** file

 To run this stack, run the following command

 ```bash
 docker-compose up
 ```

 Then go to `http://localhost:5601` to see your data in Kibana

 Default Kibana user information